Beavers, Dr. James Alvis, House

 Today, Sumter County is a primarily rural county with a strong sense of community.
 It is home to various historic landmarks, including the Sumter County Courthouse and numerous antebellum homes.
 The county continues to preserve its history while also adapting to the changing times, celebrating its unique cultural heritage and embracing progress.

-This timeline provides a condensed summary of the historical journey of Sumter County, Alabama.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Sumter County, Alabama.